jayashree1707/Counter_4bit_up-down/README.md

 ## Tools used for ASIC Flow:

-1.	nclaunch- Used for Functional Simulation
+1.nclaunch- Used for Functional Simulation

 ## Design Information and Bock Diagram: